MMike17/ArtOfRally_DamageUI/Readme.md

 ### Support

-The game does not support car damage in Freeroam mode.
+The game does not support car damage in Freeroam and Time attack mode.
 All other game modes should be supported by this mod.

 ### Settings